Archer6621/gitlab-sprint-checker/README.md

 ## Instructions (Windows)
 - Install Python 3: https://www.python.org/downloads/
-- Run the following command to install the Gitlab Python API: `pip install gitlab-python`
+- Run the following command to install the Gitlab Python API: `pip install python-gitlab`
 - Run `python sprint_checker.py -h` for further usage

 The tool requires a Gitlab access token, which you can create at your user settings.